Judge orders former PPC candidate to stop calling himself an engineer | CBC News

 "They want to take control of the word engineer, but I don't know what else I can call myself," he said.

 "I use applied science.
 I use applied math and physics to develop products.
-I don't know what other word I'm supposed to use, but they say that by using the word engineer, I'm putting the public at risk.
+I don't know what other word I'm supposed to use, but they say that by using the word engineer I'm putting the public at risk.
 I don't get it."

 On its own, the word "engineer" isn't an expressly reserved title under B.C. law.
 But according to the professional association, it can be misused if the context suggests that someone is a registered professional engineer.